jonasjberg/autonameow/devscripts/README.md

 Delete all `*.pyc` files and `__pycache__` directories.

 ### `filter_list-all_meowuris.sh`
-Runs autonameow with the given file(s) and the `--list-all` option and filters the output to display a lexicographically sorted list of unique MeowURIs.
+Run autonameow with the given file(s) and the `--list-all` option and filters the output to display a lexicographically sorted list of unique MeowURIs.

 ### `lint-bash-scripts.sh`
 Perform static analysis on all bash scripts using `shellcheck`.

 ### `list-imported-modules.sh`
-Lists modules imported by the specified Python program.
+List modules imported by the specified Python program.

 ### `run-tests-and-update-wiki.sh`
 Used to automate documentation for the `1dv430` course.